nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

     supported by other BP implementations at the time of this writing.

 [^7]: If we wanted to be extremely accurate we could also
-    [subtract]{.underline} from the timeout interval the imputed inbound queuing delay QI, since inbound queuing would presumably be completed during the interval in which transmission was suspended.
+    subtract from the timeout interval the imputed inbound queuing delay QI, since inbound queuing would presumably be completed during the interval in which transmission was suspended.
     But since we're guessing at the queuing delays anyway, this